sonbua/ResponsibilityChain/README.md

 ## Notes

-If the last handler in the chain cannot handle the input, the composite handler will throw an exception of type `NotSupportedException`.
-The chain can be explicitly configured via its constructor
+If the last handler in the chain cannot handle the input (and it passes the input to the next handler), the composite handler will throw an exception of type `NotSupportedException` by default.
+This behavior can be explicitly configured via chain's constructor

 ```cs
 public class WorkLogParser : IHandler<string, int>